 Next time you have oatmeal, coffee, or even fruit, sprinkle some cinnamon on it.
 Like other spices, cinnamon helps lower blood sugar levels which aid in appetite control.

 Moreover, cinnamon slows down the absorption of carbs in the small intestine, which is yet another mechanism this spice decreases appetite and helps you feel full.

 It is impossible to talk about appetite-suppressing foods without mentioning beans, but you should also consume other similar foods to get the same effects as well.
 The American Journal of Clinical Nutrition published a study which discovered that consumption of beans, peas, chickpeas, or lentils helps people lose weight and keep it off.
 Scientists explain their findings are consistent with previous research which confirmed that pulses increase the feeling of fullness by 31% which is amazing.

 Thanks to the high content of soluble fiber and essential fatty acids, flaxseeds are the perfect addition to your yogurt, salad, and a smoothie.
 They’re associated with many health benefits and also help you stay full and satiated.
 You’ll experience this beneficial effect regardless of how you use flaxseeds: ground or whole.
 One research showed that a small dose of flaxseed fiber significantly suppresses appetite and energy intake.

 14. Soup or salad

 The chances are high you, probably, don’t consider soups or salads satiating enough to curb your appetite, but they are.
-In fact, one study proved that eating low-calorie soup or salad at the start of a meal can suppress* hunger and help dieters to lose* weight successfully.
-Naturally, vegetable soup is always a better* option that cream soups and when eating salad avoids those salad dressings.
+In fact, one study proved that eating low-calorie soup or salad at the start of a meal can suppress hunger and help dieters to lose weight successfully.
+Naturally, vegetable soup is always a better option than cream soups and when eating salad avoid those salad dressings.

 15. Skim milk